Andy Warhol Family Album

 Andy Warhol, (Andy Warhol and Archie), 1973, from Family Album.
 Dye diffusion transfer print (Polaroid): sheet, 4 1/4 × 3 3/8 in.
 (10.8 × 8.6 cm); image, 3 3/4 × 2 7/8 in.
 (9.5 × 7.3 cm).
 Whitney Museum of American Art, New York; gift of The Andy Warhol Foundation for the Visual Arts, Inc. 2014.29.536. © 2026 The Andy Warhol Foundation for the Visual Arts, Inc. / Licensed by Artists Rights Society (ARS), New York

+Few American artists have shaped modern visual culture as profoundly as Andy Warhol (1928–1987), whose experimentation with mass media helped define what it means to be an artist in an image-saturated age.
 Photography was central to Warhol’s philosophy and his obsession with self-representation.
 He carried a camera with him wherever he went, taking hundreds of thousands of photographs during his career.
-By the early 1970s, the Polaroid would become his tool of choice and instrumental to his process—forming the first stages of his commissioned silkscreen portraits and a mode through which he could document compulsively, treating his own life as material.
+Warhol purchased his first Polaroid in the mid-1960s, and by the early 1970s, it would become his tool of choice: both the Big Shot model, ideal for close-ups with its fixed lens and bright flash, and the more versatile, portable SX-70.
+This technology was instrumental to his process—forming the first stages of his commissioned silkscreen portraits and a mode through which he could document compulsively, treating his own life as material.

 Andy Warhol Family Album is part of an ongoing initiative to present rarely seen works from the Whitney’s collection, following exhibitions of Wanda Gág, Jeanne Moutoussamy-Ashe, and Claes Oldenburg.